-Our program's dedicated faculty prepare you to become a leader in civil engineering and related fields by fostering creativity, critical thinking, and problem-solving skills and awareness of the environmental impact of your work.
+Our program's dedicated faculty prepare students who pursue civil engineering degrees to become leaders by fostering creativity, critical thinking, and problem-solving skills and awareness of the environmental impact of their work.

-One of the rare historical records of civil engineering within academia is contained in the first catalogue of this university, dated August 1821.
+One of the rare historical records of civil engineering within academia is contained in the first catalog of this university, dated August 1821.
 Among the description of offerings to students in 1820 was..."Civil Engineering, including the construction of roads, canals, locks and bridges."
 Norwich University was the first private school in the United States where students were taught engineering as a separate branch of education.
 What better place to launch your own career.

-The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.